-- -macro_expand: Enable macro expansion - -mp: Enable parallelization with OpenMP directives - -INLINE:aggressive=ON -INLINE:list -INLINE:preempt=ON: General keywords for inlining - -INLINE:must=...: Optimization: Routines that should be inlined:
+- -macro_expand: Enable macro expansion - -mp: Enable parallelization with OpenMP directives - -INLINE:aggressive=ON -INLINE:list -INLINE:preempt=ON: General keywords for inlining - -INLINE:must=...: Optimization: routines that should be inlined (see Sect.
+3.8.2). - -Ofast -OPT:Olimit=0: General optimization.
+On older compiler versions -O3 was the achievable optimum. - -IPA:plimit=5500: Even more optimization.
+This option requires lots of memory (¿ 1 GByte).
+To get it it might be necessary to ask for more than one processor for the compilation (especially on the CINES machines). - -CG:longbranch_limit=60000: This switch limits needed compiler resources.
+It is suggested by the compiler (on the CINES machines) itself. - -Drhd_roe1d_step_101=1: Slight performance improvement

-rhd_hyd_module.F90: file rhd_hyd_avg, rhd_hyd_upwind, rhd_hyd_pred0, rhd_hyd_predm, rhd_hyd_predp, rhd_hyd_alpha, rhd_hyd_constanteq, rhd_hyd_minmod, rhd_hyd_minmodeq, rhd_hyd_vanleereq, rhd_hyd_vanleer, rhd_hyd_superbeeeq, rhd_hyd_superbee, rhd_hyd_ppeq, rhd_hyd_pp, rhd_hyd_hdflux, file rhd_lhdrad_module.F90: rhd_rad3d_raylhd, rhd_rad3d_solve, rhd_rad3d_solveeq, file rhd_shortrad_module.F90: rhd_shortrad_operator, rhd_shortrad_dtauop.

-- -03 -OPT:Olimit=0: General optimization - -IPA:plimit=5500: Even more optimization

-3.8.10 SGI: Origin 2000/3800 at UKAFF
+3.8.13 SGI: Origin 2000/3800 at UKAFF

-CO5BOLD has been also compiled and tested on up to 22 processors on the machines of the UK Astrophysical Fluids Facility $(UKAFF)^8$ in Leicester, England.
+CO5BOLD has been also compiled and tested on up to 22 processors on the machines of the UK Astrophysical Fluids Facility (UKAFF)14 in Leicester, England.
 UKAFF operates two machines: an SGI Origin 3800 with 128 processors (named "ukaff"), and an older SGI Origin 2000 with 22 processors (named "grand") which is mainly used for development and test purposes.
 Both machines are binary compatible.
 At the time of testing (April 2003) the SGI MIPSpro Compilers (Version 7.4) was installed.